-Meatless Mondays are all the rage now and Tilapia Provençal fits the bill!
-Our provencale recipe is also perfect addition to a Seven Fishes Christmas Eve dinner or any holy day that requires abstaining from meat.
+Our oven baked tilapia is a perfect addition to a meatless Monday meal, a Seven Fishes Christmas Eve dinner or any holy day that requires abstaining from meat.

-Simply combine the “Provençale” flavors of Herbes de Provence* along with artichokes, olives, capers, tomatoes, shallots and garlic with white wine and olive oil, pour over tilapia and bake!
-It doesn’t gets much easier or more delicious than our oven baked tilapia Provencal recipe!
+For our provencal recipe, simply combine the “Provençale” flavors of Herbes de Provence* along with artichokes, olives, capers, tomatoes, shallots and garlic with white wine and olive oil.
+Just pour over the tilapia and bake!

 Any way you serve it, this easy seafood recipe gives dinner a southern French flavor that will make your taste buds sing!

 Swirls of Flavor Recipe Tips